People Solicit Our Opinion On Their "Am I The Jerk?" Stories

 So we go on our trip and when we pick up our son and ask how the weekend went, MIL says everything went fine and that she has saved my son’s soul from the devil.

 I ask her what she meant and she says she had our son baptized that morning at her church.
 I tried my best to keep my cool so I didn’t scream at MIL in front of my son, but I pretty much grabbed my son and left.
 On the car ride home I was fuming and told my wife as calmly as I could that this would be the last time her parents have our son unsupervised.
+She tried to downplay what her mom had done but I told her we need to wait until we get home to talk about it because I’m not fighting in front of my kid.

 When we got home and had a chance to talk about it, things got heated.
 I told my wife I no longer trust her parents with our son and that if they did something like this behind our backs I can’t trust them to respect our wishes as parents in the future.
 I said this was a huge breach of trust and I will forever look at her mom differently.

 She continued to try to defend her mom saying that she was only doing what she thought was best for her grandson.
 She even downplayed it by saying that it’s just a little water and a few words and we don’t go to church anyway so what does it matter.

-I told her that under no circumstances will I allow her parents to watch our son by themselves again.
 I said that we can still let them see their grandson, but only if we are present.
 I also said that if she doesn’t see what the big deal is with this situation, maybe we aren’t on the same page as parents and maybe we need to see a counselor.
+She started crying and said that this isn’t the kind of decision I get to make on my own and I’m a jerk for trying to tell her what kind of relationship her parents can have with our son.

+I told her that I no longer have any trust or respect for her parents and that I don’t know if there’s anything they can do to repair that.
 I told her I don’t care if that makes me a jerk, but what her parents did was unforgivable in my eyes and they put themselves in this position to lose privileges with our son.
 She’s been trying to convince me to change my mind for the last month, but I’m not budging.
-To me, this is a hill I’m willing to die on.”

 Another User Comments:

+“NTJ.
 Report the Priest and/or Parish that performed it without your consent to either the Diocese or the Archdiocese.
 The Catholic church forbids Baptism without parental permission.
 The Baptism won’t be officially recognized as a result and if MIL lied and claimed she had your permission it will land her in hot water with the church.

 To your wife:

+Letting her get away with something because ‘she thought it was best for her grandson’ leads to a slippery slope.
 What if your mom decides it is best for your son to live with her during the week and you and your wife only see him on the weekends?
 Are you going to let her get away with that?
 IT ISN’T HER KID!
-She doesn’t get to decide ‘what’s best,’ only his parents do.

 Your mom stomped the ‘no Baptism’ boundary.
 If you let her get away with it she will stomp other boundaries you set up using the argument ‘It’s what I think is best for grandson!’